HobnobMancer/cazy_webscraper/README.md

 Below are listed the command-line flags for configuring the retrieval of UniProt data.

 `database` - \[REQUIRED\] Path to a local CAZyme database to add UniProt data to.

-`email` - \[REQUIRED\] User email address.
-This is required by NCBI Entrez for querying the Entrez server.

 `--ncbi_batch_size` - Size of batch query posted to NCBI Entrez.
 Default 150.